 What Is Fifth Disease?

-Fifth disease is viral illness that most kids recover from quickly and without complications.
-Also called erythema infectiosum, it's caused by parvovirus B19.
+Fifth disease is a viral illness that most kids recover from quickly and without problems.
 It's especially common in kids ages 5 to 15.

-Fifth disease begins with a low fever, headache, and mild cold-like symptoms (like a stuffy or runny nose).
-These symptoms pass, and the illness seems to be gone until the rash appears a few days later.
+These symptoms clear up, and the illness seems to be gone until the rash appears a few days later.
 Kids younger than 10 are most likely to get the rash.

 Can Fifth Disease Be Prevented?

-When to Call the Doctor
+When Should I Call the Doctor?